14 hot new global restaurants for 2018

 Named after the Japanese word for "peace," Taihei enjoys a suitably tranquil setting amidst the pools and greenery of the Banyan Tree resort on the Thai vacation island of Phuket.

-It's where Kyushu-born chef Shiraishi, who has more than 40 years' experience under his belt, will craft sashimi and sushi amongst other traditional Japanese dishes.
+It's where Kyushu-born chef Shiraishi, who has more than 40 years of experience under his belt, will craft sashimi and sushi amongst other traditional Japanese dishes.

 Yakimono dishes, namely those pan-fried or grilled such as gyoza, are another menu highlight, while for guests wanting to take their knowledge further, Shirashi will share his skills in sushi-making classes.